Open Perils vs. Named Perils

 "We insure against risks of direct loss to property...if that loss is a physical loss to the property; however we do not insure loss..." ...caused by risks associated with general home maintenance (wear and tear), unusual hazards (theft to a dwelling under construction, or vandalism to a home left vacant for over 30 days), and others as listed above.

 (Note: this is a paraphrased, partial list.
-See your homeowners policy for the complete wording)
+See your own homeowners policy for the complete wording)

 Notice how coverage is provided wherever it’s not specifically excluded.
-Thus, to deny payment of a claim, the burden of proof is on the insurance company to show that coverage is excluded.
+To deny payment of a claim, the burden of proof is on the insurance company to show that coverage is excluded.

-For both the HO-3 and HO-5, this is how coverage on dwellings and out-buildings works.
+For both the HO-3 and HO-5, this is how coverage on structures, dwellings and out-buildings works.